matthewbdaly/statico/content/index.md

 title: "Statico"
 ---

-Statico is a content management system intended largelyfor brochure sites.
+Statico is a content management system intended largely for brochure sites.

 It's designed to be decoupled from the data source.
 Out of the box, it supports Markdown files as the data source - however, by implementing the simple `Source` interface, you can theoretically return the data from any source you like.